arichtman/nix/README.md

 - Fix Zellij exits still leaving you in a Bash session.
 - Make Alacritty visible on the launch pad or whatever it's called
 - Fix CLI history suggestions
+- ~Work out how to get my usual home setup on here (aliases, shell, apps etc)~ I've mostly got a handle on how Nix + Home-manager are playing alongside Silverblue
+- ~Fix Helix system clipboard yank~
+  Just works in Alacritty?
 - ~Fix zellij system clipboard copy~
   Works fine in Alacritty?
 - ~Fix alacritty no suitable GL error~